aldonline/thriftmodel/README.md

-A set of case class that allow you to build a Thrift abstract model programmatically and then serialize it into valid Thrift code.
+A set of case classes that allow you to build a Thrift abstract model programmatically and then serialize it into valid Thrift code.
 It takes care of some messy details such as arranging Struct declarations in the correct dependency order ( you cannot reference a Struct before it has been declared ), avoiding typical formatting errors ( spaces after indexes, etc ) and will detect a few invalid scenarios ( cyclic Struct references for example ).

 It is still missing many features ( default values, literals ) and is not extremely well tested, but for most ( simple ) scenarios it works just fine.
 It is part of several production systems.